paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/the_week.md

 A challenging aspect of this project was conveying the familiarity of the magazine within the confined space of an iPad, which is physically smaller, and with a lower resolution.
 Simply transferring the content of one page to a single screen would not be an option.
 While competing products often used pinch and zoom, we created bespoke layouts for both portrait and landscape device orientation.

-A key feature of the magazine is it's marginalia, short summaries, excerpts, quotes and cartoons that appear alongside longer passages of text.
+A key feature of the magazine is it’s marginalia, short summaries, excerpts, quotes and cartoons that appear alongside longer passages of text.
 These were retained, appearing alongside larger articles and linked from section fronts.

 ## Collaborative development